noInfoPath/noinfopath-restapi/docs/no-odata.md

 ODATA Usage
 -----------
-The NoInfoPath RESTAPI implements a ODATA query interface.
+The NoInfoPath RESTAPI implements an ODATA query interface.
 It is based on the ODATA V4 specification.

 > This was implemented using an NPM library called `odata-v4-mongodb`.
 The implentation is flaw, and
 > incomplete when have made some monkey patches to mitigate these shortcomings.